hsm_greatest_failed_art.epI

 Your answers reveal what you need.

-Social media was once a superpower for maintaining my multiplicity across place and time.
+Social media was once a superpower for maintaining multiplicity across place and time.

 Stage of choosing